Critical Zone and Global-Change Research

 What we do

-The environmental-change group studies contemporary surface processes, past environments, and the future of the Earth system.
+The environmental-science group studies contemporary surface processes, past environments, and the future of the Earth system.
 This group has two interrelated focuses; we operate in the critical zone, where physical, chemical, hydrologic, geological, and biological processes interact, to better understand the functioning of the Earth system.
 We also use our understanding of modern processes and patterns to uncover the impacts of global change.
 We work closely with one another and encourage students to develop projects that take advantage of our complementary interests.

 Critical Zone: Hydrology, Geomorphology, Geochemistry, and Biogeochemistry